jgithubs/jsplayarea/sw-audio-alsa.md

  Limits: Playback -10239 - 400
  Mono: Playback -1725 [80%] [-17.25dB] [on]
 ```

-Set the new level and check the results:
+Set the new level and check the results.
+The 'sset' command sets the contents for one mixer simple control.
 ```
 pi> amixer sset PCM,0 90